DEIS-Tools/H-Uppaal/README.md

 ```
 $ sudo apt-get install openjfx
 ```

-For an out of the box solution, use Oracle's [JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (this comes prepackaged with JavaFX)

 If you experience a blank white screen in H-UPPAAL, disable hardware acceleration in the VM-options ([source](https://www.reddit.com/r/javahelp/comments/84w6i6/problem_displaying_anything_with_javafx_only/))
 ```